ravdy/kubernetes/kubernetes_components.md

 #### Cloud-controller-manager
-  It comes in the picture incase cluster is running in the cloud environment.
+  It comes into the picture incase cluster is running in the cloud environment.

 #### kubelet